 G-OYIO Robin DR400/120 Dauphin 2+2

-Imported from Belgium in 2007, IO has been a mainstay of our fleet for many years and remains one of our prime training aircraft, epitomising the superb flying qualities of the DR400.
+Imported by us from Belgium in 2007, IO has been a mainstay of our fleet for many years, epitomising the superb flying qualities of the DR400.
 Offering a brisk 105kts on a frugal 24 litres per hour, IO is effectively a 3-seater, with the rear seat limited to 120kg.

-IO also makes an excellent economical tourer and has travelled far and wide in our ownership – including a voyage to Africa and crossing the Alps (seen here at Innsbruck, en route to Venice in 2017)
+IO also makes an excellent economical tourer and has travelled far and wide in our ownership – including a voyage to Africa and crossing the Alps (seen here at Innsbruck, en route to Venice in 2017).
+IO is currently undergoing major overhaul with engine replacement and avionics upgrade.

 G-CEKO Robin DR400/100 Cadet